dmhacker/graphical-gdb/README.md

 sudo apt-get install gg
 ```

-The other option is to build gg directly from source.
-Note that doing so these packages are requirements for the build process:
+The other option is to clone this repository and build directly from source.
+Note that these packages are requirements for the build process:
   * build-essential
   * libreadline-dev
   * libwxgtk3.0-dev